Abhiraj05/random-quote-generator-using-fastapi/README.md

 # Random Quote Generator

 A simple **Random Quote Generator** built with **FastAPI**, **React**, and **Tailwind CSS**.
-The goal of this project was to learn how to build API and connect a backend with a frontend.
+This project was created to learn how to build APIs and integrate a backend with a frontend.

 ---